Here’s Party Chapter One to give you a taste. When a meet goes wrong for a superhero, it goes really wrong.

 Anyway, have fun!

-If you’re ready to preorder, Party is available at:
+If you’re ready to order, Party is available at:

 NOTE: I’m an Amazon affiliate, which means I might eventually receive a tiny commission someday if you buy from them using the Amazon links on my site.